-Appendix 1 summarises the school's specific information.
+Appendix 1 summarises each school's specific information.
+There is a separate page for each school.

 3.2 Modes of contact

 Appendix 1 states how parents can contact the school and the core contact hours which, as defined in Section 1.3, are between 8am and 4pm.
 The main modes of contact include telephone, email, contact link on website and letter.